Darrenbydesign/VS-Sass-Projects/nVision UI Standards.md

 __Opacity Rules__

-## Voice &amp; Tone
+## Voice and Tone ##

 The nVision text should understandable by anyone, anywhere, regardless of culture or language.
-Although this is an application used by engineers the terminology should not impede new users and begineers from understanding how to find their way through it.
+Although this is an application used by engineers the terminology should not impede new users and begin-gineers (yeah I know, and I'm not sorry) from understanding how to find their way through it.

 Clarity and accuracy of the text while being concise is key to user confidence in an application.
 The more concise and clear the text in the application the quicker users can learn how to operate within our application.